asshah4/sympathetc-innervation/3_draft.md

 their nerve endings.
 Of the ventricles, the RSG is directed towards the anterior and basal aspects, while the LSG is directed towards the posterior and apical aspects.
-Both ganglia however dually innervate the anterior left ventricular (LV) wall.^3^ The RSG in particular in addition has predominance in the atria, compared to the LSG.
+Both ganglia however dually innervate the anterior left ventricular (LV) wall.(Vaseghi et al., 2012) The RSG in particular in addition has predominance in the atria, compared to the LSG.
 The postganglionic fibers from the thoracic ganglia, as well as the preganglionic fibers from the spinal cord, terminate within a complex neural network of ganglionated plexuses (GPs) within the heart that compose the IC.